karanchahal/papers/distributed_training.md

 1. Backup Workers: Add b extra workers.
 Take first N updates to gradients, the slowest b worker's gradients will be dropped when they arrive.
 They used various graphs to explain why they used around 96 workers and 4 backup workers to mitigate stragglers to achieve fastest training time.

+### Ideas

+Compare between Sync SGD and Async SGD what is better in what situation
+Compare between gradient aggregation algorithms.
+What is better where.
+LARS.
+Large batch sizes.
+Compare using large batch sizes over small batch sizes.
+Compare different ways of using learning rate.
+LARS, Warm up, linear scaling etc.